material-components/material-components-ios/.github/ISSUE_TEMPLATE/Team_handbook.md

 - [ ] The issue's title has a prefix of `[Team handbook]`.
 - [ ] The issue has been labeled with `Team handbook`.
-- [ ] There is more than one variant in the proposal.

 A summary of the goal of this proposal.